Piguite/Scaper-python/README.md

 step 2:

-go to the project folder in your terminal and execute this command:
+go to the project folder in your terminal and execute this command (The command is the same on every operating system.):

-scrapy crawl routeur -o  (your_csv_file_name).csv                 (The command is the same on every operating system.)
+scrapy crawl routeur -o  (your_csv_file_name).csv

 That's it, enjoy playing with this and feel free to modify it to scrap what ever you want, you can also sort the information you get to have such a beautiful csv file.